 Caps

-Limits on the amount that the interest rate on an ARM can change per year and/or during the life of the loan.
-Payment caps limit the amount that monthly payments for an ARM may change.
+Caps are limits on how much the interest rate on an adjustable-rate mortgage (ARM) can change each year and over the life of the loan.
+Payment caps limit how much the monthly payments on an ARM can change.

 Cash Reserves

-The borrower's or borrowers' savings, investments, and assets; lender may require a certain amount in reserves in order to approve a loan.
+Cash reserves are your savings, investments, and other assets.
+Lenders might require you to have a certain amount in reserves to approve your loan.

 Closing Agent